any-docs/css/content/reference/values/calc-size/index.md

 }
 ```

 In the above case, we are not calculating anything — we are putting `auto` into `calc-size()` and returning it unchanged.
-The {{cssxref("interpolate-size")}} property makes animations like the above simpler to implement in most cases, especially when there are multiple animations to consider.
+The `interpolate-size` property makes animations like the above simpler to implement in most cases, especially when there are multiple animations to consider.
 It is inherited and therefore only needs to be declared once on an ancestor property, meaning we could have transitioned between `0` and `auto` without using `calc-size()`.

 The `calc-size()` function should only be used to enable intrinsic size animations if they also require calculations.
 For example, in the following case we are animating the `width` _and_ applying a calculation to the intrinsic size end state: